About Us

 Encourage cross-sector collaboration.

 To enable collective action among industries that intersect with the housing field, we strive to bridge divides and deliver critiques—especially those that involve specific people, organizations, or roles—in an inclusive and constructive way.
-To do this, we encourage collaboration between diverse stakeholders and publish material that bridges multiple sectors, including health, climate, justice, and education.
+To do this, we encourage collaboration between a range of stakeholders and publish material that bridges multiple sectors, including health, climate, justice, and education.